 Starting a novel with aftermath (the reaction to a big event) is hugely temping.
-After all, writers are inundated with the advice to “show, don’t tell,” start with action, raise the stakes, etc. etc. etc. It puts a lot of pressure on starting a novel!
+After all, writers are inundated with the advice to “show, don’t tell,” start with action, raise the stakes, etc. etc. etc. It puts a lot of pressure on beginning a book!

 Starting a Novel With Aftermath Is Jarring

-The other day, I was working on a an editorial project, and found myself not quite invested in the opening.
-I should’ve been.
-The novel beginning was a high-stakes trial.
-But there’s often a problem with stakes that are too high: it’s harder for the reader to get emotionally attached.
+The other day, I was working on an editorial project, and found myself not quite invested in the opening.
+I should’ve been — when you’re beginning a book, that’s prime real estate.
+And the novel beginning was a high-stakes trial.
+But there’s often a problem with stakes in writing: when they’re too high right off the bat, it’s harder for the reader to get emotionally attached.
 When we’re screaming about the end of the world from page one, the reader is trying to muster up an insurmountable level of caring.